 Global Data Transfer: This database makes it possible for Families relocating to a new duty station to forward their child's/youth's registration records to their next duty assignment prior to arrival.
 Upon arrival, the Parent and Outreach Services (P&OS) at the new duty station need only import the patron's information (e.g. names, birth date, child's health records, etc.) stored in the database.
 Families will provide needed updates upon arrival at the new location.
+Contact

-Contact P&OS for details on how to take advantage of this convenient tool.
+P&OS for details on how to take advantage of this convenient tool.

-Immunizations: Children/youth accepted for care in CYS programs must be free from communicable diseases such as measles, mumps, hepatitis, scarlet fever and strep throat and have written documentation of all age-appropriate immunizations, including influenza (beginning in the 2018-19 year).
+Immunizations: Children/youth accepted for care in CYS programs must be free from communicable diseases such as measles, mumps, hepatitis, scarlet fever and strep throat and have written documentation of all age-appropriate immunizations, including the influenza vaccination.